protonish/cipherdaug-nmt/README.md

 ```
 the `-x` denotes the (src/tgt) side to encipher and we recommend using `-x src` only.
 Note that `-x tgt` hasn't been tested since the initial phases of the project.

-# CipherDAug fork of FairSeq
+## CipherDAug fork of FairSeq

-[Our adaptation](fairseq-cipherdaug) of [FairSeq](https://github.com/pytorch/fairseq) is crucial for the working of this codebase.
-More details on that [here](fairseq-cipherdaug/README.md).
+[Our fork](https://github.com/protonish/fairseq-cipherdaug) of [FairSeq](https://github.com/pytorch/fairseq) is crucial for the working of this codebase.
+More details on the changes [here](https://github.com/protonish/fairseq-cipherdaug/README.md).